 Beyond Athens with Children

 Do you love to be active with your kids outdoors as much as I do?
 Then you cannot miss a visit to the Adventure Park.
 I have been so often that I have dedicated a post to this park called The Adventure Park great for kids and teens.
-The park is outside the city, located near the national road Athens – Lamia at about 40 kilometres from Athens center but worth your visit when in Athens with children.
+This climbing park is outside the city, located near the national road Athens – Lamia at about 40 kilometres from Athens centre but worth your visit when in Athens with children.
 It is easiest to reach by car but there is a public bus stop at the park as well.
 It is a nice excursion for anyone staying either in Athens, South Evia island or the coastline of East Attica.
-The park is set in 50 acres of forest with enormous pine trees and impressive mountains.
-It is a climbing park where you can enjoy the trees, challenging ropes, swings, platforms and more.
-Kids are assigned to groups according to their age and there is a little test and training for them before they start.
-The staff is super child-friendly and fun to be around with.
-I find the park safe, clean and great fun for a family day out.
-The budget the day out you can bring your own picnic basket.
-Adults (‘the Eagles’) and children can start flying through the trees as early as 3 years (‘the Squirrels’) old. (the little ones need supervision from the parents) But even younger ones will enjoy the park.
-There is a garden for gardening, there are balls and free play areas.
-The park is stroller friendly and even with the baby I used to visit the park, she was enjoying the nature around her.
-The park is cool in the summer because of the trees and in the mild Greek winter, the climbing will get you warmed up.
+I find the park safe, clean and great fun.
+To budget the day out you can bring your own picnic basket.
+Kids can be busy gardening, climb, jump on the trampolines and free play.
+The park is stroller friendly and even with my baby I used to visit the park.
+She loved watching the tall trees and the surrounding nature.
+The park is cool in the summer because of the trees.

 Athens with children is great.
 Don’t hesitate to start exploring!
 Need more family-friendly ideas for Athens with children?
 Have a look at the below posts.